 Deep Well Groundbed & Anode System Installation

-We design and install Deep Well groundbed and anode systems to distribute impressed electrical current for cathodic protection against corrosion on steel pipelines, underground storage tanks and oil and gas well casings.
+We design and install Deep Well groundbed and anode systems to distribute impressed electrical current for cathodic protection against corrosion on steel pipelines, underground storage tanks, oil and gas well casings.

 The below factors are considered during the Design phase: